This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Drying Fresh Vegetables

-- Air Drying: Hang herbs in a cool, ventilated space.
+- Air Drying: Hang peppers, herbs in well-ventilated areas

 Canning Low-Acid Vegetables